The Difference Between Broadway, Off-Broadway, and Off-Off Broadway

-Many consider New York City to be the Cultural Capital of the World — there are countless things to do for both tourists and native New Yorkers alike.
+Many consider New York City the Cultural Capital of the World — there are countless things to do for tourists and native New Yorkers alike.
 But nearly everyone visiting the Big Apple makes sure they catch a show.
-While Broadway is obviously the flashiest of the options out there, there are also Off-Broadway and even Off-Off-Broadway productions.
-But what do these labels mean exactly?
+While Broadway is obviously the flashiest of the options, there are also Off-Broadway and even Off-Off-Broadway productions.
+So when it comes to Broadway vs Off-Broadway vs Off-Off Broadway – what’s the difference?

-The answer is surprisingly simple.
-What gives a show its designation as Broadway, Off-Broadway, or Off-Off-Broadway isn’t its production value or budget, or a measure of its success.
+What do these labels mean exactly?
+The designation as a Broadway, Off-Broadway, or Off-Off-Broadway isn’t its production value or budget or a measure of its success.
 It’s actually mostly related to a show’s seating capacity!

-Off-Off-Broadway
+Defining Off-Off-Broadway

-Off-Off-Broadway theatres have 99 seats or less, so are obviously smaller venues than their more well known cousins.
+Off-Off-Broadway theatres have 99 seats or less, so are smaller venues than their more well known cousins.
 There are around 120 Off-Off-Broadway theaters in New York City at any given time, with many located in the city’s more artistic neighborhoods, like the West Village.

-Often these shows will have cheaper ticket prices, and closer access to the actors after a performance.
+Often, these shows will have cheaper ticket prices and closer access to the actors after a performance.
 Because it’s easier to take financial chances with smaller productions, Off-Off-Broadway shows are also more likely to be avant-garde or experimental than more mainstream venues.
 They can be more traditional plays and musicals however, and give theatre-goers a healthy amount of options throughout the year.

 An example of an Off-Off-Broadway production is Benten Kozo, directed by Jim Simpson, an Obie award-winning production that ran for over six months.